isomerpages/moe-serangoonsec/_student-development/Character and Citizenship Edu/Sexuality Education.md

 **10]**	Parents may opt their children out of the Sexuality Education lessons, eTeens and/or supplementary sexuality education programmes by MOE-approved external providers.

 **11]** Parents who wish to opt their children out of the Sexuality Education lessons need to complete an opt-out form.
-This form is available here (please upload parents opt-out form Annex A) or via this link digitally (Pls insert hyperlink: https://form.gov.sg/698180be6edd8f4fe2a2debe).
+This form is available [here](/files/Sexuality%20Education/2026/Annex_A.pdf) or via this [link digitally](https://form.gov.sg/698180be6edd8f4fe2a2debe).
 The completed form is to be submitted by 07/03/2026.

 **12**] Parents who wish to opt their children out of the eTeens programme need to complete an opt-out form.
-This form is available here (please upload parents opt-out form Annex B) or via this link digitally (Pls insert hyperlink: https://form.gov.sg/6981844fdc162cf07997ba4b).
+This form is available [here](/files/Sexuality%20Education/2026/Annex_B.pdf) or via this [link digitally](https://form.gov.sg/6981844fdc162cf07997ba4b).
 The completed form is to be submitted by 07/03/2026.

-13] Parents can contact the school at Serangoon_ss@moe.edu.sg for discussion or to seek clarification about the school’s Sexuality Education programme.
+13] Parents can contact the school at serangoon_ss@moe.edu.sg for discussion or to seek clarification about the school’s Sexuality Education programme.

 <hr>